 All programme and project documents and revisions thereof are required to include a tentative evaluation plan.
 IES reviews and clears such in the Direct Approval process and the UNODC Programme Review Committee (PRC).
 To avoid last minute changes, pre-consultation with IES is recommended.

-There is a Template for the evaluation paragraph in the project document, (Spanish) and the project revisions, (Spanish).
+There is a Template for the evaluation paragraph in the Project Document (English), (Spanish) and the Project Revision (English), (Spanish).
 Required details include: 1) Type of evaluation; 2) Quarter and year to initiate the evaluation; 3) Budget (calculated with the Evaluation Budget Matrix) 4) Use of evaluation results; 6) Prior evaluations; and, 7) whether a Cluster evaluation is planned.
-See Guidelines for Cluster Evaluation
+See Evaluation Cluster Guidelines

 The responsibility for managing Independent Project Evaluations (IPEs) lies with the Manager of the programme/project being evaluated.
 An IPE is conducted by independent external evaluators.
 IES backstops the process, including reviewing and clearing all deliverables in the process, as well as provides quality assurance and guidance throughout the process.